Ban Bee-Killing Neonic Seed Treatments!

 Beware: drinking water treatment does not remove neonics from water.

-New York State made history in 2023 when Governor Kathy Hochul signed the Birds and Bees Protection Act to ban neonicotinoid (neonic) coatings on corn, soybean and wheat seeds.
+New York State made history in 2023 with the Birds and Bees Protection Act to ban neonicotinoid (neonic) coatings on corn, soybean and wheat seeds.
 Vermont followed, passing a similar law in 2024.

 There's still more to be done, because most of these laws target home lawn and garden use.
 The victories in New York and Vermont are inspiring action targeted at the larger problem of agricultural use, and can be used as inspiration for other states.